GAZ-M1: Engine upgrade

 When equipped with the six-cylinder GAZ-11 engine, the car received a new radiator shroud and longer bonnet, and was designated GAZ-11-73, sometimes referred to as the GAZ M-11.
 Production of this variant ended in 1948 when production of its successor, the GAZ-M20 Pobeda, was completely mastered.
-After the production of GAZ 11-73 was finished, its role was divested and shared by the next 2 passenger models of GAZ.
-Lower officials were redirected to the Pobeda while higher officials and state institutions were redirected to the larger ZIM limousine which started being produced in 1950.
+After the production of GAZ 11-73 was finished, its role was taken up by the GAZ-M20 Pobeda, which however had a four-cylinder engine.
+Instead, the six-cylinder engine would be used on the larger and more luxurious GAZ-12 ZIM from 1950.

 Taxi use

 Plans to develop a dedicated taxi version of the M-1 were never fully realised, but there was nevertheless a demand for taxis in some cities which the M-1 fulfilled.
 The first 20 cars produced were introduced as taxis in Leningrad in 1936, and by the late summer of 1939 there were 20 of the cars being used for taxi work in Minsk.
 By that date there were 465 registered for taxi work in Leningrad and a further 2,740 in Moscow.